 (d) I know your deeds; see entry for Rev. 2:19.

 (e) You have a name.
 In contrast with the no-name church down the road in Philadelphia, the Sardian church was highly regarded.
 It had a reputation as a thriving fellowship.
 But in the Lord’s eyes, that reputation was misplaced.
 The Sardians were all style and no substance.

 (f) You are reputedly alive but dead.
 Jesus is talking about religious unbelievers who are disconnected from the One called Life (John 14:6).
 The Sardians had a religious reputation, but they remained dead in their trespasses and sins (Eph.
 2:1).
 They impressed some with their religious activity, and they had an appearance of church life.
 But Jesus wasn’t fooled.
 “You are dead.”

 Some say the Sardians were apathetic believers whose faith was waning.
 “They were a dying church.”
 But the Sardians were dead, not dying.
 The word Jesus used to describe them literally means corpse.
 A corpse is not an apathetic or lazy person; a corpse is dead.

 There were a few believers in this church, and Jesus will get to them in a few verses.
-But most of the Sardians were spiritually dead.
+But most of the Sardians remained dead in their sins.
 They had not received the Spirit that gives life (Rom.
 8:11).
 That’s the bad news.
 The good news is that Jesus raises the dead.

 Wake up, and strengthen the things that remain, which were about to die; for I have not found your deeds completed in the sight of My God.